novasearch/conversational-search-assistant-transformers/README.md

 The query rewriting model in the paper is based on a T5 model trained on the [CANARD](https://sites.google.com/view/qanta/projects/canard) dataset.

+The model trained on the CANARD is available to download [here](https://drive.google.com/file/d/1TBWNWHSxFYzDIZ8wVbFXKMQRWSrAfUq0/view?usp=sharing).
+Instructions on how to load and use the model are provided in the python notebook available at: **colab_notebooks/t5_query_rewriter.ipynb**.

 ### Processed Queries
 If you are only interested in the queries already processed by the query rewriting model